 There are several types of contract bonds:

-- Bid bonds guarantee that a contractor will enter into a contract, if awarded, and furnish such contract bonds as required by the terms of the contract
+- Bid bonds guarantee that a contractor will enter into a contract, if awarded, and furnish such contract bonds as required by the contract terms.

-- Performance bonds guarantee faithful performance of the terms of a contract of construction or furnishing of supplies
+- Performance bonds guarantee faithful performance of the terms of a contract for construction or furnishing of supplies.

-- Maintenance bonds guarantee against loss because of defective workmanship or materials used in the completion of a construction project
+- Maintenance bonds guarantee against loss because of defective workmanship or materials used on a construction project.

-Before a contract surety bond can be issued, the contractor must be evaluated and qualified to assure the project owner that the contractor possesses the resources and capacity to perform the contract according to its terms and conditions.
-This process is known as contract bonding.
+“Bonding” is what we call the vetting process for contractors seeking a contract surety bond.
+Before a contract surety bond is issued, the contractor is evaluated and qualified to assure the project owner that the contractor has the resources and capacity to perform the contract according to its terms and conditions.